Music genre: Subtypes

 A subgenre is a subordinate within a genre.
 In music terms, it is a subcategory of a musical genre that adopts its basic characteristics, but also has its own set of characteristics that clearly distinguish and set it apart within the genre.
-A subgenre is also often being referred to as a style of the genre.
+A subgenre is also sometimes referred to as a style within the genre.
 The proliferation of popular music in the 20th century has led to over 1,200 definable subgenres of music.

-A musical composition may be situated in the intersection of two or more genres, sharing characteristics of every parent genre and therefore belong to each genre of these at the same time, such subgenres are known as fusion genres.
+A musical composition may be situated in the intersection of two or more genres, sharing characteristics of each parent genre, and therefore belong to each of them at the same time.
+Such subgenres are known as fusion genres.
 Examples of fusion genres include jazz fusion, which is a fusion of jazz and rock music, and country rock which is a fusion of country music and rock music.

 A microgenre is a niche genre, as well as a subcategory within major genres or their subgenres.

 Categorization and emergence of new genres

-The genealogy of musical genres expresses, often in the form of a written chart, how new genres have developed under the influence of older ones.
+The genealogy of musical genres expresses, often in the form of a written chart.
 New genres of music can arise through the development of new styles of music; in addition to simply creating a new categorization.
 Although it is conceivable to create a musical style with no relation to existing genres, new styles usually appear under the influence of pre-existing genres.

 Musicologists have sometimes classified music according to a trichotomous distinction such as Philip Tagg's "axiomatic triangle consisting of 'folk', 'art' and 'popular' musics".
 He explains that each of these three is distinguishable from the others according to certain criteria.
+Tagg maintains that popular music differs from art music through its mass distribution strategy as well as its non-written distribution modes which produces distinct production and consumption patterns between these musical categories.

 Automatic recognition of genres

 Automatic methods of musical similarity detection, based on data mining and co-occurrence analysis, have been developed to classify music titles for electronic music distribution.

-Glenn McDonald, the employee of The Echo Nest, music intelligence and data platform, owned by Spotify, has created a categorical perception spectrum of genres and subgenres based on "an algorithmically-generated, readability-adjusted scatter-plot of the musical genre-space, based on data tracked and analyzed for 5,315 genre-shaped distinctions by Spotify" called Every Noise at Once.
+Glenn McDonald, the employee of The Echo Nest, music intelligence and data platform, owned by Spotify, has created a categorical perception spectrum of genres and subgenres based on "an algorithmically generated, readability-adjusted scatter-plot of the musical genre-space, based on data tracked and analyzed for 5,315 genre-shaped distinctions by Spotify" called Every Noise at Once.